Kree: Marvel Cinematic Universe

+The Kree were informally introduced into the Marvel Cinematic Universe through the TV series Agents of S.H.I.E.L.D.
+In the episode "T.A.H.I.T.I.", S.H.I.E.L.D. agent Phil Coulson discovers a blue-skinned corpse in the Guest House facility, which executive producer Jeffrey Bell confirmed to be a Kree.
+In the episode "Yes Men", Sif states that she has encountered Kree in the past.
+In the second-season episodes "...Ye Who Enter Here", "What They Become", and "Who You Really Are", it is revealed that a rogue Kree faction visited Earth as part of their experiments to create genetically altered soldiers, resulting in the Inhumans.

-The Kree are featured in the 2014 film Guardians of the Galaxy.
-Ronan the Accuser (Lee Pace) and Korath the Pursuer (Djimon Hounsou) are the only notable Kree individuals that appear in the film.
+The Kree are featured in the 2014 film Guardians of the Galaxy, with Ronan the Accuser (Lee Pace) and Korath the Pursuer (Djimon Hounsou) apparenting prominently.
 The Kree Empire is stated to have just signed a peace treaty with the Nova Corps of Xandar, thereby ending a centuries-long war between the two races.
-This treaty prompts the radical Ronan to embark on a renegade campaign of genocide against all Xandarians.
-To the Nova Corps' frustration, the Kree Ambassador (Tomas Arana) tells Irani Rael that the Kree Empire refuses to stop Ronan's killing spree and that his plot is not their concern as they have done enough with the peace treaty.
+This treaty prompts Ronan to embark on a genocidal campaign against the Xandarians.

 The Kree briefly appear in the 2017 film Guardians of the Galaxy Vol 2, where their planet Hala was nearly destroyed by Ego.

 The Kree appear in the 2019 film Captain Marvel.
 Pace and Hounsou reprise their roles as Ronan and Korath, and are joined by Jude Law as Yon-Rogg, Gemma Chan as Minn-Erva, Algenis Perez Soto as Att-Lass, and Rune Temte as Bron-Char, who are members of the Kree military team Starforce.
 Mar-Vell and the Supreme Intelligence also appear in the film, both played by Annette Bening.
 Yon-Rogg came to Earth when the Kree discovered that Mar-Vell was working on a light-speed engine experiment and harboring a group of Skrulls.
 When Mar-Vell died in a crash with Carol Danvers and Yon-Rogg arrived, Danvers shot the engine and was exposed to its energies.
-After a blood transfusion from Yon-Rogg, Danvers' memories were altered and she came to work for Yon-Rogg and the Supreme Intelligence.
-In the present, Danvers regains er memories and battles the Kree forces, which results in most of them either being killed or incapacitated.
+After a blood transfusion from Yon-Rogg, Danvers' memories of her life on Earth were lost and she came to work for Yon-Rogg and the Supreme Intelligence.
+In the present, Danvers regains her memories and battles the Kree forces, which results in most of them either being killed or incapacitated.

-The Kree Dar-Benn appeared in The Marvels as the film's main antagonist, battling against Carol Danvers, Kamala Khan and Monica Rambeau.
+The Kree Dar-Benn appeared in The Marvels as the film's main antagonist, battling against Carol Danvers, Kamala Khan and Monica Rambeau sometime after the former had shut down the Supreme Intelligence.